sagnikbanerjee15/Corn_vs_PS/README.md

 * Preparing reference indices - B73 AGPv4 and IA16 [Done]
 * Align reads to reference using STAR [Done]
 * Use Spades to denovo assemble unmapped reads [Done]
-* Use CD-HIT to cluster all the assembled transcripts [Done for thresholds - 0.95 & 0.90, Yet to run 0.75, 0.80 & 0.85]
+* Use CD-HIT to cluster all the assembled transcripts [Done for thresholds - 0.95 & 0.90, 0.85 & 0.80]
 * Rerun CD-HIT on representative transcripts collected from each cluster
 * Run BLAST with NT and discard transcripts that have no hits
 * Run PsiClass on the mapped data and obtain gene models